ejmeitz/StrainApproximationandVisualization/README.md

 # StrainApproximationandVisualization
- MATLAB visualization of FEA-like model deforming
+ MATLAB visualization of FEA-like model of tissue deformation